cainrus/mootools-array-iterator/README.md

     var activeSlot = inventory.iterator({
       // Allow to select null position, when iterating.
 Null position selected only
       // when you create iterator or when you will select wrong index(like null, 'asd', NaN..),
-      // or when you will you use rewind method. pit : true, // By default
+      // or when you will use rewind method. pit : true, // By default
       // Not allow to jump from zero index on the last and back again
       limits: false // By default